Immunology and aerobiology of mycobacteria

 Impact of aerosol transport on mycobacterial survival and infectivity

 Despite progress on the infection biology of M. tuberculosis, little is known about the pathogen in its transmissible, aerosol form and the consequences of aerosol transport on mycobacterial survival and infectivity.
 Using a unique aerosol chamber, we have recently developed a setup to collect aerosolized mycobacteria, to study their survival and gene expression in aerosols, and infectivity in macrophages, the target cell for mycobacterial replication.
+This platform has been tailored for BSL-3 containment work with aerosolized M. tuberculosis and other risk group 3 airborne pathogens such as SARS-CoV-2.

 These aerobiology studies will contribute important new information on host-mycobacteria interactions, M. tuberculosis transmission and the implementation of transmission-blocking strategies in tuberculosis control.